-Reimbursement requests must be submitted to Accounts Payable within 30 days of the date on the receipt.
-Receipts must be detailed and legible.
+- Reimbursement requests must be submitted to Accounts Payable within 30 days of the date on the receipt.
+Reimbursement requests turned in 90 days or more after purchase will be paid and taxed as income per IRS guidelines.
+Receipts must be detailed, itemized, and legible.

 There are many different kinds of receipts.
 The state requires an ORIGINAL, ITEMIZED, DETAILED receipt.
 The purpose of a receipt is to show the goods and/or services purchased and to serve as “proof” that payment in full was actually made.
 If a “balance due” appears on a receipt, full payment is not “proven.”
 A copy of a check does NOT serve as “proof” that payment was made; however, a canceled check may prove that payment was made but doe NOT indicate the items purchased.
 A credit card statement alone does NOT show ITEMS purchased, but does show that payment was made.
 If you do not have an actual receipt, you may use some combination of the above-mentioned items to “prove” payment was made.
-Please contact Vicki Eppes-Ward at 654-1224 if you have any questions.
+Please contact the AP Assistant Manager at 654-1225 if you have any questions.

-NOTE: To be reimbursed for “gifts” or “prizes,” you must follow ALL regulations on the Gift Giving web site and attach all required forms.
+- To be reimbursed for “gifts” or “prizes,” you must follow ALL regulations on the Gift Giving web site and attach all required forms.

-Remember that accounts are open to the public and must be able to sustain the test of public review.
+- Remember that accounts are open to the public and must be able to sustain the test of public review.